Form 5500 Due Dates and Penalties

-Late filers of Form 5500 can be penalized twice — both by the IRS and the DOL.
+Late filers of Form 5500 can be penalized by the IRS and the DOL.

 Summary Annual Report (SAR)

-Employers who sponsor a group welfare plan generally must file Form 5500 and corresponding SAR if:
+Employer group welfare plan Form 5500 filing and SAR required:

-- The plan is fully insured and had 100 or more participants on the first day of the plan year.
-(Dependents are not considered “participants” for this purpose unless they are covered because of a qualified medical child support order.)
+- The plan is fully insured and has 100 or more participants on the first day of the plan year.

 - The plan is self-funded and uses a trust regardless of how many participants there are.

-- The plan is self-funded and relies on the Section 125 plan exemption if it had 100 or more participants on the first day of the plan year.
+- The plan is self-funded and relies on the Section 125 plan exemption if it has 100 participants on the first day of the plan year.